microsoft/azuredevopslabs/labs/vstsextend/kubernetes/readme.md

 ## Preparing user machine

 This lab requires executables to be installed and configured in **Administrator** mode on your machine.
 If you do not have administrative privileges on your machine, create a Windows VM on Azure and follow the exercises within the VM.

 1. Spin up a [Windows virtual machine on Azure](https://portal.azure.com/#create/Microsoft.WindowsServer2016Datacenter-ARM).

-1. Disable <a href="https://support.microsoft.com/en-in/help/815141/internet-explorer-enhanced-security-configuration-changes-the-browsing">Internet Explorer Enhanced Configuration</a> to allow download of the below tools.
+1. Disable [Internet Explorer Enhanced Configuration](https://support.microsoft.com/en-in/help/815141/internet-explorer-enhanced-security-configuration-changes-the-browsing) to allow download of the below tools.

-1. Enable <a href="https://support.microsoft.com/en-in/help/3135465/how-to-enable-javascript-in-windows">JavaScript</a> to allow lab required specific features on the webpage.
+1. Enable [JavaScript](https://support.microsoft.com/en-in/help/3135465/how-to-enable-javascript-in-windows) to allow lab required specific features on the webpage.

 1. Download and install  [Git Bash](https://git-scm.com/downloads) in the Azure VM.

 1. Install [Azure CLI version 2.0.23](https://azurecliprod.blob.core.windows.net/msi/azure-cli-2.0.23.msi) on the Azure VM.
 This is the **Azure Command Line Interface** tool required to authenticate to your Azure subscription and fetch the Azure resource group details required later in Exercise 2.

-1. Download [KubeCtl](https://storage.googleapis.com/kubernetes-release/release/v1.9.0/bin/windows/amd64/kubectl.exe), and make sure the path of **kubectl.exe** is added to [PATH Environment Variable](https://msdn.microsoft.com/en-us/library/office/ee537574(v=office.14).aspx).
+1. Download [KubeCtl](https://storage.googleapis.com/kubernetes-release/release/v1.9.0/bin/windows/amd64/kubectl.exe), and make sure the path of **kubectl.exe** is added to the [PATH Environment Variable](https://msdn.microsoft.com/en-us/library/office/ee537574(v=office.14).aspx).
 Kubectl is a command line interface for running commands against Kubernetes clusters.
 In this lab, Kubectl is used to check the status of pods.

 1. Create a pair of SSH RSA public & private keys which will be used in the next exercise -
     1. Open **Git Bash**, type **ssh-keygen -t rsa** and hit enter.
     2. Provide the following values -
         - **File path** : Path to which the generated key file should be saved.
 Leave it blank to save the file to default path.
         - **Passphrase** : Provide a passphrase or leave it blank for an empty passphrase.
     3. Access the path where the keys are generated.
 The contents of the public key **id_rsa.pub** is required for setting up environment which are of format

 1. You need [Azure Service Principal Client ID and Client Secret](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-create-service-principal-portal) for the next exercise.